 How To Eat Like Locals When You Travel

 How to eat like locals when you travel?
-There’s an abundance of advice out there: slurp soup from a street food stall, sample home-cooked food at a local’s house, savour creative cuisine at a secret supper club, or, eat American fast food at KFC or McDonalds.
+There’s an abundance of advice out there: slurp soup from a street food stall, sample home-cooked food at a local home, savour creative cuisine at a secret supper club, or… eat fast food at KFC or McDonalds.
 Which advice should you follow?

 Which is why we felt the need to address some bewildering advice on the web recently on how you should eat like locals when you travel.
 Some of this advice, such as ‘eat at McDonalds/KFC/(insert another global fast food franchise) is so ubiquitous and the advice has been repeated so often that it’s become something of a myth as far as we’re concerned.
 So let’s do some myth-busting…

 Eat Fast Food

-As far as developing countries go, that’s fine if you only want to eat with middle to high income locals who are giving the kids a treat or mum a break from the kitchen, or teenagers.
-Because in Asia, especially in rural areas, the majority of people can’t afford to eat at foreign junk food joints.
+As far as developing countries go, that’s fine if you only want to eat with middle to high income locals who are giving the kids a treat, or giving mum a break from the kitchen, or are teenagers.
+Because in Asia, the majority of people can’t afford to eat at foreign junk food joints.

 For the affluent minority in cities who can — teenagers aside, who in metropolises like Bangkok seem to live on junk food — visits appear to be special outings on occasions like kids’ birthdays.
 Here in Siem Reap, well-off Cambodians tend to frequent the more affordable, homegrown franchise Lucky Burger for their fast food fix, while tourists pack KFC.